 - Increased Sales Opportunities: By extending the product offerings through endless aisle, retailers can capture additional sales opportunities that would have otherwise been missed due to limited physical inventory.
 Customers can browse and purchase items that are not stocked in-store, leading to increased sales volume and revenue generation.
 It helps maximise sales potential and boosts profitability.

 - Reduced Stockouts and Customer Frustration: Endless aisle helps mitigate the problem of stockouts, where an item is temporarily unavailable in-store.
 Customers can still purchase the desired item through the digital catalog, even if it is not physically present.
 This reduces customer frustration and the potential loss of sales due to unmet demand.
 It ensures customers can access the products they want, enhancing their satisfaction and loyalty.

 Cons of Endless Aisle

-- Fulfillment Complexity: Fulfilling orders placed through the endless aisle strategy can be more complex compared to in-store purchases.
+- Fulfilment Complexity: Fulfilling orders placed through the endless aisle strategy can be more complex compared to in-store purchases.
 Retailers need efficient systems and processes to handle orders, track inventory, manage shipping or in-store pickup, and ensure timely delivery.
-Failure to meet customer expectations in terms of order fulfillment can lead to customer dissatisfaction.
+Failure to meet customer expectations in terms of order fulfilment can lead to customer dissatisfaction.